The London Gazetteer

 The Gazetteer section was the nucleus of the original Hidden London website and still forms its largest part.
 It takes a look at a variety of the capital’s minor districts and localities, some in the outer boroughs and some tucked away in lesser-known corners of the city centre – focusing mainly on the ways in which they’ve developed and highlighting any special points of interest.
 If you know London well, you’ll already be familiar with many of the places featured here – but there should still be some you’ve never even heard of.

 The Gazetteer section’s listings are devoted to lesser-known localities of varying sizes, but mostly diminutive.
-A ‘locality’ is any place (or station) named in one of the London street atlases, or a park or road or estate with a distinct identity of its own.
+A ‘locality’ is any place (or station) named in one of the London street atlases, or on Ordnance Survey maps, or a park or road or estate with a distinct identity of its own.

 Each listing generally includes an indication of where the place is and what it is like; perhaps some explanation of how it got its name, especially if this is interesting; a potted history of its development; and, if applicable, a few remarks on notable buildings, natural features, events and former residents, and selected artistic works that feature the place or were produced there.